 U.S. provisional patent applications and one pending PCT application.
 We own two issued patents in the United States and 16 issued foreign patents related to our NiCord product candidate.
 The patents that we own outside of the United States are granted in Australia, Canada, Europe, Hong Kong, Israel, Japan, Singapore, and South Africa.
 In addition, we own one pending U.S. non-provisional patent application, one pending U.S. provisional patent application and one pending PCT application related to our NiCord product candidate.
 These patents and pending patent applications contain composition-of-matter claims to our NiCord product candidate, and claims to methods of producing and methods of treatment using our NiCord product candidate.
-Not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely, these patents, and if granted, these patent applications, will expire from 2023 to 2038.
+Not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely, these patents. and if granted, these patent applications, will expire from 2023 to 2038.
 In particular, U.S. Patent No. 7,955,852, EP Patent No. 1576089, EP Patent No. 2206773, JP Patent No. 4738738, and IL Patent No. 163180, which relate to methods of expanding a population of hematopoietic stem cells by culturing the cells with nicotinamide or nicotinamide analogs, and transplantable cell populations produced by these methods, expire in 2023, not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely and U.S. Patent No. 8,846,393, EP Patent No. 1974012, JP Patent No. 5102773 and IL Patent No. 191669, which relate to methods of enhancing cell homing and engraftment potential of hematopoietic stem cells by expansion in the presence of nicotinamide, expire in 2026, not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely.

 We own five issued foreign patents related to our NAM-NK product candidate.
 The patents that we own outside of the United States are granted in Australia, Europe, Hong Kong, and Japan.
 In addition, we own one pending U.S. non-provisional patent application, one pending U.S. provisional application and five pending foreign patent applications related to our NAM-NK product candidate.
 These patents and pending patent applications contain composition-of-matter claims to our NAM-NK product candidate, and claims to methods of producing and methods of treatment using our NAM-NK product candidate.
-Not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely, these patents, and if granted, these patent No. 6215394, which relate to methods of expanding a population of natural killer cells by culturing the cells with nicotinamide or nicotinamide analogs, and transplantable cell populations produced by these methods, expire in 2030, not accounting for any patent, regulatory extension or terminal disclaimers, and assuming that all annuity and/or methods of expanding a not accounting for any patent term adjustment, and the analogs, and transplantable cell populations produced by these methods, expire in 2030, not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely.
+Not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely, these patents, and if granted, these patent applications, will expire from 2030 to 2038.
+In particular, EP Patent No. 2519239, JP Patent No. 5943843 and JP Patent No. 6215394, which relate to methods of expanding a population of natural killer cells by culturing the cells with nicotinamide or nicotinamide analogs, and transplantable cell populations produced by these methods, expire in 2030, not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely.